jocoandonob/LCM/README.md

   - LCM-LoRA works best with lower guidance scales (1.0-2.0)
   - LCM Image-to-Image works best with moderate guidance scales (7.0-8.0)
   - LCM-LoRA Image-to-Image works best with lower guidance scales (1.0-2.0)
+  - LCM-LoRA Inpainting works best with moderate guidance scales (4.0-6.0)
 - For image-to-image:
   - Lower strength values (0.3-0.5) preserve more of the original image
   - Higher strength values (0.7-0.9) allow for more dramatic transformations
   - LCM-LoRA Image-to-Image typically works better with slightly higher strength values (0.6-0.8)
+- For inpainting:
+  - Use white areas in the mask to indicate regions to be edited
+  - Black areas in the mask will remain unchanged
+  - The mask should be the same size as the input image

 ## License